lfishRhungry/zbanner/README.md

-# ZBANNER: completely stateless port scanner and banner grabber
+# ZBANNER: A Completely Stateless Banner Grabber

 ZBanner is an Internet-scale port scanner and banner grabber.
 It scans port and grabs banner in completely stateless mode.